ModestCoders/magento2-dockergento/README.md

 * `dockergento volumes-check`

-In case of confirmation that volumes are broken, restart dockergento
+In case of confirmation that volumes are broken, restart dockergento:

 * `dockergento restart`

-NOTE: if volumes are still broken after restarting, you need to restart the docker app.
+**NOTE**: if volumes are still broken after restarting, you need to restart the docker app :(

 ## ChangeLog